 The lost and found cart is located in the “tunnel” area, around the corner from the office.
 Please check often for lost items.
 Those not claimed by the end of each month will be given to charity.

-Medications can only be administered if the office has a written statement by a physician on file, and the details of the administration are on the original pharmacy bottle.
+Medications can only be administered if the office has a medication authorization form by a physician on file, and the details of the administration are on the original pharmacy bottle.
 A note from a parent does not suffice.
 Even over-the-counter medications such as aspirin, cold remedies, ibuprofen, etc, are considered medications and these procedures must be followed.

 Personal toys, technology, balls or games are not allowed except with permission from the student’s teacher.
 The school is not responsible for lost or stolen items.

 All students are expected to handle school equipment with care and respect.
 Technology provides important educational tools, and also requires oversight.
 Strong software filters and teacher/staff supervision will be in place during Internet use.
 All student technology shall be turned off while on campus and use is not allowed, except with staff permission.
 Inappropriate use or handling of technology equipment while on campus or field excursions may elicit disciplinary action.
 If you have questions about this, please refer to the District’s Board Policy on Student Use of Technology or speak with your child’s teacher.

 All visitors are required to check in and out at the office during school hours and wear a visitor badge while on campus.
 Visitors requesting to observe in a classroom must coordinate the observation in advance with the school principal so that we can arrange for a staff member to accompany the visitor.
 Observations typically are scheduled for 1 hour or less.

 In order to create a more rigorous teaching and learning environment, and to promote health, safety and inclusion, we follow the SCSD Wellness Policy .